 - Cabbage palm

 In places such as California’s coastline, you could plant strawberry trees, Monterey cypress, or olive trees.

 When you plant windy trees, it’s vital to give exceptional cultural care.
 Provide the trees with sun exposure and topnotch soil for the type you are growing as well as sufficient, consistent irrigation.
 These things will retain the vitality and health of the trees.

-You must also remember a couple of other concerns Trees resistant to wind require a fair amount of root space to stay in place.
-Therefore, don't plant them into small areas.
+You must also remember a couple of other concerns.
+Trees resistant to wind require a fair amount of root space to stay in place.
+Therefore, don’t plant them in small areas.
 Several trees necessitate regular pruning to take out limbs that may break and form a durable trunk structure.